coracle-social/pomade/README.md

 See [the readme](packages/core/README.md) for detailed documentation.

+### @pomade/templates

+A tiny repository for generating HTML email templates using MJML.

 ### @pomade/signer

 Standalone signer service that manages multisig sessions, handles signing requests, and coordinates recovery flows.